screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 brew install redis
 ```

-To have launchd start redis now and restart at login:
+To have launchd, start Redis now and restart at login:
 ```
 brew services start redis
 ```